kanajakala/cacos/readme.md

 ![Picure of the OS](./screenshots/1.png)

 ### Features ?
- You can get the length of the memory, type characters and even delete them
+ You can do basic memory manipulation, type characters and even delete them

 ### Dependecies
  To run this project you will need zig 13, a linker and Qemu